BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/vesting.md

 ## Abstract

-This document specifies the internal `x/vesting` module of the Evmos Hub.
+This document specifies the internal `x/vesting` module of the Butane Hub.

-The `x/vesting` module introduces the `ClawbackVestingAccount`,  a new vesting account type that implements the Cosmos SDK [`VestingAccount`](https://docs.cosmos.network/main/modules/auth/vesting#vesting-account-types) interface.
+The `x/vesting` module introduces the `ClawbackVestingAccount`,  a new vesting account type

+interface.
 This account is used to allocate tokens that are subject to vesting, lockup, and clawback.